landongyu/ECE550/README.md

 #### Overflow

 Overflow is determined based on whether the cout of the most significant bit and the second most significant bit of the 32-bit CSA are equal.
 If they are equal, overflow is set to 0; if they are not equal, overflow is set to 1.

+#### and_bitwise
+And_bitwisetakes two 32-bit input vectors, a and b, and performs a bitwise AND operation between each pair of corresponding bits.
+The results are stored in a 32-bit output vector, result.
+The module does this for all 32 bits in parallel, making it efficient for bitwise AND operations.
+It's a fundamental building block for various digital logic operations involving binary data.

+#### or_bitwise
+Or_bitwise takes two 32-bit input vectors, a and b, and performs a bitwise OR operation between each pair of corresponding bits.
+The results are stored in a 32-bit output vector, result.
+Similar to the previous module, it conducts this bitwise OR operation for all 32 bits simultaneously, providing an efficient way to perform logical OR operations on binary data.

+#### SLL
+SLL,  which stands for Shift Left Logical, that is designed to perform a left-shift operation on a 32-bit binary input.
+The input, a, is a 32-bit binary value, and the amount of left shift is determined by a 5-bit input shiftamt.
+The result of the shift operation is stored in a 32-bit output, result.

+The code utilizes a series of multiplexers (muxes) to execute the left-shift operation in multiple stages.
+Each stage shifts a different portion of the input a.
+Here's how the code works:
+The input  is initially divided into individual bits, from the least significant bit The input a is initially divided into individual bits, from the least significant bit (bit 0) to the most significant bit (bit 31).
+The code then proceeds with a multi-stage process using cascaded multiplexers to perform the shift operation.
+Each stage handles a specific number of bits, shifting them to the left based on the corresponding value of shiftamt.

+After the final stage, the shifted values are combined and sent to the result output, with the final amount of left shift determined by shiftamt[4].

+#### SRA
+SRA, which stands for Shift Right Arithmetic.
+This module is designed to perform a right-shift operation on a 32-bit binary input value denoted as a.
+The amount of right shift is determined by a 5-bit input called shiftamt, and the result of the operation is a 32-bit binary output labeled as result.
+The code employs a series of multiplexers to carry out the right shift operation.
+Each multiplexer (referred to as "mux") is responsible for shifting a specific portion of the input a.
+Here's a breakdown of how it works: The input a is initially split into 32 individual bits, indexed from 0 (the least significant bit) to 31 (the most significant bit).
+The code then proceeds with a multi-stage process involving several multiplexers to handle the shifting operation.
+These stages are connected in a cascading manner: First, in the "from 1st mux to 2nd mux" section, the 1st bit of a is combined with the 2nd bit, and so on, based on the value of shiftamt[0].
+The result of each pair of bits is sent to the line1 array, with each bit shifted according to the value of shiftamt[0].
+This process continues through five similar stages, with each stage shifting the bits further to the right based on the corresponding shiftamt value.
+After the last stage, the line4 array contains the final shifted values, which are then passed through another set of multiplexers to produce the output result.
+The shifting is controlled by shiftamt[4].

+#### IsNotEqual
+IsNotEqual is simply determined by the subtract result after subtraction.
+If all bits of subtract_result are 0, the two operands are equal.

+#### IsLessThan
+After subtraction, if it is not overflow, we need to see if result_CSA is negative.
+If it is negative, it means A is less than B. If it is overflow, it means that the two operands do not have the same signs.
+In this case, only A is negative, B is positive can make A is less than B.